 Associate Professor of Theatre and Performance

 He then earned his PhD in theatre from the Graduate Center of CUNY, where he also worked with CLAGS: Center for LGBTQ Studies.
 As an assistant professor at Ohio University, he was recognized with the University Professor Teaching Award.
+He joined the faculty of SUNY Purchase in 2011.

-- LGBTQ Theatre & Performance
+- LGBTQ Drama

 - Hits: Broadway’s Popular Plays